yewin-mm/helper-util/README.md

 <a name="constantutil"></a>
 ##### ConstantUtil
-* Here are the sample usage that you can apply in your application.
+* Here are the sample usage for `ConstantUtil class` that you can apply in your application.

 ```java